alexhamill/CSC215/presentations/DivisonPresentation.md

 1f|LB|21
 20|HB|00

-## comands
+## commands

-MVI - Move immidate just puts the number directly into the register.
-This is just to remove the garbage so its not embeding the numbers into the code.
+MVI - Move immediate just puts the number directly into the register.
+This is just to remove the garbage so its not embedding the numbers into the code.

 CMP - Compares the values and sets the carry flag if A is less than the register you are comparing it to.
-This actualy works by just subtracting and turning on the cary flag.
+This actually works by just subtracting and turning on the carry flag.

-JC - This command is like the jump comand but only jumps if the cary flag is turned on. in this case it will only jump if the divdend is less than the divisor.
+JC - This command is like the jump command but only jumps if the cary flag is turned on. in this case it will only jump if the dividend is less than the divisor.

 INR - adds one to a register.